-Here again, enthusiasm and optimism about the use of biologics by dermatologists are tempered by patient views.
-The Journey to Stability report found many patients with psoriasis who might be eligible for treatment with biologics were either not aware of the option or were not being treated with biologics.
 Some biologics have also been approved for specific indications such as nail psoriasis or for specific populations such as adolescents with psoriasis.
 Because they are all potent medications that suppress the immune system, biologics have the potential for severe side effects so screening appropriate patients for treatment and monitoring them is important.

 As Health Canada notes, these drugs are reserved for more severe or refractory forms of disease and patients must meet certain criteria for provincial reimbursement.
-For example, Ontario Drug Benefits will reimburse the biologic infliximab (trade name Remicade) in adults with severe plaque psoriasis only if there has been a failure, intolerance or a contraindication to adequate trials of several standard therapies, including at least two systemic oral agents (i.e., methotrexate, acitretin or cyclosporine).
+For example, Ontario Drug Benefits will reimburse the biologic infliximab (trade name Remicade) in adults with severe plaque psoriasis only if there has been failure, intolerance or a contraindication to adequate trials of several standard therapies, including at least two systemic oral agents (i.e., methotrexate, acitretin or cyclosporine).

-CAPP also notes that because there is a relatively high rate of medication fatigue encountered by patients with psoriatic diseases, choice of treatment is key.
-They can develop a tolerance to a drug, requiring a change to another pharmaceutical, a medical switch that is crucial to tackling any associated symptoms and comorbidities.
+CAPP also notes that because there is a relatively high rate of medication fatigue encountered by patients with psoriatic diseases.
+They can develop a tolerance to a drug, requiring a change to another pharmaceutical, a medical switch that is crucial to tackle any associated symptoms and comorbidities.